saniochky/watchlist-react/README.md

 ### react-card-flip

-Was used to create flip effect on the Watchlist and Watched pages.
+Was used to create the flip effect on the Watchlist and Watched pages.

 ## Hosting

-The app was hosted on [netlify](https://www.netlify.com/) under the domen https://movie-watchlister.netlify.app/.
+The app was hosted on [netlify](https://www.netlify.com/) under the domain https://movie-watchlister.netlify.app/.

 ## API

-For movies recommendations and eventually across the application I use [TMDB API](https://www.themoviedb.org/).
+For movie recommendations and, eventually, across the application, I use [TMDB API](https://www.themoviedb.org/documentation/api).